stridecolossus/JOVE/docs/blog/part-2-triangle/render-pass.md

 }
 ```

-Spring Boot performs a _component scan_ of the project to identify objects to be managed by the container, which by default starts at the package containing the main class.
-The `@Configuration` annotation denotes a class that contains a number of Spring _beans_ identified by the `@Bean` annotation.

 Here we can see the benefits of using dependency injection:

 * The code to instantiate each component is now factored out into neater, more concise factory methods.